University of Alabama: Libraries

-The University of Alabama has 2.9 million document volumes, along with nearly 100,000 uncatalogued government documents in its collection; of these 2.5 million volumes are held by the University Libraries.
+The University of Alabama has 2.9 million document volumes, along with nearly 100,000 uncatalogued government documents in its collection; of these, 2.5 million volumes are held by the University Libraries.
 The University Libraries system has six separate libraries.

 The Amelia Gayle Gorgas Library, which sits on the Main Quad, is the oldest and largest of the university libraries.
-Gorgas Library holds the university's collections in the humanities and social sciences, as well as the university's depository of US government documents.
-The library opened in 1939 as a four-story Greek Revival structure on the site of the original university Rotunda and was named after the long-time university librarian and wife of eighth university president Josiah Gorgas.
-A seven-story addition was built behind the library in the 1970s.
+Gorgas Library holds the university's collections in the humanities and social sciences, as well as the university's depository of U.S. government documents.
+The library opened in 1939.
+A seven-story addition was built on the north side of the library in the 1970s.

 The Angelo Bruno Business Library, in the Business Quad, is named after the co-founder of the Bruno's grocery chain who gave the university $4 million to create a library focusing on commerce and business studies.
-Opened in 1994, the 64000 sqft, three-story facility holds over 170,000 volumes.
+Opened in 1994, the 64000 sqft, three-story facility holds more than 170,000 volumes.
 Bruno Library also houses the 9500 sqft Sloan Y. Bashinsky Sr. Computer Center.

 The Eric and Sarah Rodgers Library for Science and Engineering, in the Science and Engineering Quad, is named after two popular, long-time professors of engineering and statistics, respectively.
-It opened in 1990, combining the Science Library collection in Lloyd Hall and the Engineering Library collection in the Mineral Industries Building (now known as HM Comer Hall).
+It opened in 1990, combining the Science Library collection in Lloyd Hall and the Engineering Library collection in the Mineral Industries Building (now known as H.M.
+Comer Hall).
 Rodgers Library was designed with help from IBM to incorporate the latest in informatics.
 McLure Education Library was founded in 1954 in a remodeled student union annex (across the street from the old Student Union, now Reese Phifer Hall) and named in 1974 after John Rankin McLure, the longtime dean of the College of Education.
 The William Stanley Hoole Special Collections Library, which holds the university's collection of rare and historical documents and books, is in Mary Harmon Bryant Hall.
 The Library Annex holds seldom-used books and journals, as well as other volumes which need special protection, that would otherwise take up valuable space in the libraries.